 GEOTECHNICAL ENGINEERING

-Course Code: CV2006-1 Course Type: IPCC

-Teaching Hours/Week (L: T: P: S): 3:0:2:0 Credits: 04

-Total Teaching Hours: 40+0+26 CIE + SEE Marks: 50+50
+Course Code: CV2006-1 Course Type: IPCC Teaching Hours/Week (L: T: P: S): 3:0:2:0 Credits: 04 Total Teaching Hours: 40+0+26 CIE + SEE Marks: 50+50 Prerequisite CV1001-1

-Prerequisite CV1001-1

-- 1. To acquire knowledge of Soil as a three phase system and explain index properties.

-To understand the need for soil elegification based on IS elegification systems and the need for soil elegification based on IS elegification systems and the need for soil elegification based on IS elegification systems and the need for soil elegification based on IS elegification systems and the need for soil elegification based on IS elegification systems. - 2.
-To understand the need for soil classification based on IS classification systems and to know the concept of Soil Structure also to Describe the various types and methods involved in the study of stresses under various types of loadings. - 3.
+- To acquire knowledge of Soil as a three-phase system and explain index properties.
+To understand the need for soil classification based on IS classification systems and to know the concept of Soil Structure also to Describe the various types and methods - involved in the study of stresses under various types of loadings. - 3.
 To understand the concept of Permeability and Capillarity on soils and study the effect of Compaction Characteristics on soil. - 4.
 To understand the Consolidation characteristic of soil and its use in the field of foundation engineering. - 5.
 To understand the Shear Strength of soil and its determination-using laboratory experiments, and Assess the bearing capacity of various types of shallow foundations and estimate the probable settlements.